oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 $ docker build  --tag $REPO/storefront:latest --tag $REPO/storefront:0.0.1 -f Dockerfile .
 ```

 Note that we have two --tag commands so the resulting image will be pointed to by two names, not just one.
 Both of the names include the repository information (we use this later on when pushing the images) but they also have a :\<something\> after the container name we're used to seeing.
-This is used as the version number, this is not processed in any meaningful way that I've discovered (for example I've yet to find a tool that allows you to do something like Version 1.2.4 or later) but by convention people tag the most recent version with :latest and all images should also be tagged with a version number in the form of :\<major\>.\<minor\>.\<micro\> e.g. 1.2.4
+This is used as the version number, this is not processed in any meaningful way that I've discovered (for example I've yet to find a tool that allows you to do something like run version 1.2.4 or later, but less than 2.0.0) but by convention people tag the most recent version with :latest and all images should also be tagged with a version number in the form of :\<major\>.\<minor\>.\<micro\> e.g. 1.2.4

 ---